The Grim Conclusions of the Largest-Ever Study of Fake News

 In fact, the team found that the opposite is true.
 Users who share accurate information have more followers, and send more tweets, than fake-news sharers.
 These fact-guided users have also been on Twitter for longer, and they are more likely to be verified.
 In short, the most trustworthy users can boast every obvious structural advantage that Twitter, either as a company or a community, can bestow on its best users.

 The truth has a running start, in other words—but inaccuracies, somehow, still win the race.
-“Falsehood diffused farther and faster than the truth despite these differences [between accounts], not because of them,” write the authors.
+“Falsehood diffused further and faster than the truth despite these differences [between accounts], not because of them,” write the authors.

 This finding should dispirit every user who turns to social media to find or distribute accurate information.
 It suggests that no matter how adroitly people plan to use Twitter—no matter how meticulously they curate their feed or follow reliable sources—they can still get snookered by a falsehood in the heat of the moment.